wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 4. Now access the following URL on another browser window to access the Pickup Manager application, which is registered in the federated identity
    provider: [http://localhost.com:8080/pickup-manager/](http://localhost.com:8080/pickup-manager/).

-   You will be redirected to the WSO2 Identity Server login page (SecondaryIS - port 9444).
-5. You will be automatically logged in and redirected to the Pickup Manager application home page.
+5. Once you click Login, you will be automatically logged in and redirected to the Pickup Manager application home page.

 6. Log out of the Pickup Manager application.
 You will be redirected back to the login page of the application.

 7. Now attempt to access the Pickup Dispatch application.
 You will be automatically logged out of this application as well.